jamesbrindle/YTMusicUploader/README.md

 - [WebView2](https://docs.microsoft.com/en-us/microsoft-edge/webview2/)
 &nbsp;

 **WebView2** is a new web control plugin for WPF and WinForms that uses Microsoft Edge.
-At the time of writing its still in its infancy and has been very prone to error.
+At the time of writing it's still in its infancy and has been very prone to error.
 The reason it's used here is because it seems to be the only web control that's able to view YouTube Music.

 Using the native WPF or WinForms web control or GeckoFX you just get a web page asking to update the browser.
 Using CefSharp you get a page telling you the browser isn't secure enough.

-I believe I've managed to get it stable, although you do need the latest version of Microsoft Edge installed (or maybe even still the verison of [Microsoft Edge from the Canary channel:](https://www.microsoftedgeinsider.com/en-us/download)). **The YT Music Uploader installer contains and installer for this a dependency for convenience.**
+I believe I've managed to get it stable, technically you need the latest Edge or maybe even still the verison of [Microsoft Edge from the Canary channel:](https://www.microsoftedgeinsider.com/en-us/download)). **The YT Music Uploader installer contains the files needed for this dependency for convenience however.**

 Dispite some of the issues found using this control, it is actually a very good browser control.
 It's fast, uses little system resources and renders everything very nicely.
 &nbsp;